Mail-in, absentee ballot applications surge for June primary | Times Leader

 The Health Department said Tuesday that 60 deaths of people with COVID-19 were reported over the prior day, raising the state’s running total to 584.
 There were 1,146 new cases of infection, for a statewide total of more than 25,000.

 The number of new deaths represents a spike from recent days — there were just 17 on Monday and 13 on Sunday.
-Officials have cautioned that uneven reporting over weekends can result in artificially low totals.
+The state’s health secretary, Dr. Rachel Levine, said part of the increase was attributable to a lag time in reporting of deaths over the weekend.

 For most people, the virus causes mild or moderate symptoms that clear up in a couple of weeks.
 Older adults and people with existing health problems are at higher risk of more severe illness, including pneumonia, or death.

-Note: This story has been corrected to show that two Republicans voted against the measure in the House, and that the vote was not along party lines.